nzjs/Automated-ESRI-Feature-Service-Attachments-Export/README.md

 ### How do I get the OneDrive/SharePoint Online part working?
 If you have an Office 365 subscription and also wish to replicate image attachments into a OneDrive folder or SharePoint Online library, this is what you need to do:
 - Create the folder location on OneDrive/SharePoint Online
-- When viewing the folder contents, click the "Sync" button
-- The "Sync" process should now start between Office 365 and your machine
+- When viewing the folder contents in your web browser, click the "Sync" button (The "Sync" process should now start between Office 365 and your machine)
-- Now you effectively have a C:\ drive location which is a live synced version of the OneDrive/SharePoint Online folder
+- Now you effectively have a C:\ drive location which is a two-way replication of the OneDrive/SharePoint Online folder
-- Simply use this C:\ path in the script parameters, and as long as OneDrive sync service is running on your server, it will take care of the rest by adding new photos from this C:\ folder into your OneDrive/SharePoint Online location.
+- Simply use this C:\ path in the script parameters, and as long as OneDrive sync service is running on your server or machine, it will take care of the rest by adding new photos from this C:\ folder into your OneDrive/SharePoint Online location.
 - Example path: `C:\Users\<your user>\<Office 365 org name>\<folder name of SharePoint Online>`

 ### Sample output for a single FeatureService layer: